GrinonBarrett/Taksidos/Core Rules/Character Creation/Classes/Sorcerer.md

 ### Cantripancy
 When you cast a tier 1 spell, you may take on any number of levels of exhaustion.
-If you do, you gain a 1d12+1 bonus to the spellcheck.
+If you do, you gain a 1d12+1 bonus to the spellcheck for each level of exhaustion taken this way.

 ### Sorcery
 You are capable of tapping into the latent magics.
 When you perform a spell check, a skill check involving the nature of magic, or a save against a magical effect, you gain a bonus equal to your [Fort] bonus.